I Wore A Mood Ring For A Week & Here’s What I Discovered

-For anyone who came of age in the '70s or '90s, mood rings were more than a colorful accessory — they were supposed to reveal the wearer's true emotions with the help of a simple, color-coded key.
+For anyone who came of age in the '70s or '90s, mood rings were more than a colourful accessory — they were supposed to reveal the wearer's true emotions with the help of a simple, colour-coded key.
 And they were really, really popular.

 Most mood rings work in the same way: The stone itself is made up of thermotropic liquid crystals, which move and bend in response to changes in temperature.
-When these crystals move, the color that they express changes.
-According to mood ring lore, each color represents a different emotion or feeling.
+When these crystals move, the colour that they express changes.
+According to mood ring lore, each colour represents a different emotion or feeling.

 Advertisement